shhivv/radial/README.md

 ***

-**Radial abstracts painful low-levels request handling and presents a simple and intiutive interface to handle requests for your application.**
+**Radial abstracts painful low-level request handling and presents a simple and intiutive interface to handle requests for your application.**

 ## Example
 ```py